puppetlabs/puppet-docs/source/pe/2.5/console_maintenance.markdown

 ---
 nav: pe25.html
 layout: pe2experimental
-title: "PE 2.5 » Maintenance and Troubleshooting » Console Maintenance Tasks"
+title: "PE 2.5 » Console » Console Maintenance"
-subtitle: "Console Maintenance Tasks"
+subtitle: "Console Maintenance"
 ---

 If PE's console becomes sluggish or begins taking up too much space on disk, there are several maintenance tasks that can improve its performance.